netdata/netdata/python.d/README.md

 # chrony

-This module monitors the precision and statitics of a local chronyd server.
+This module monitors the precision and statistics of a local chronyd server.

 It produces: